Contact Information – We’d Love to Hear From You, Get In Touch With Us!

 How many days per week are we required to swim?

-You can sign up for one practice (the one day per week has to be the same day every week) or you can practice up to 6 times per week.
+You can sign up for one practice (the one day per week has to be the same day every week) or you can add additional class times with additional tuition.

 Do we get a discount for registering for multiple practices per week?